Frequently asked questions

 Volunteer participants record speech samples, for example, by reading text prompts, or by answering questions out loud.
 The questions include things like, “How would you spend a rainy day?” or “What are your hobbies?”

-The texts that volunteer project participants read, and the questions they respond to, were developed in collaboration with focus groups and disability community organizations in order to make sure we’re collecting data that will help researchers create datasets to more effectively train speech recognition technologies.
+The texts that volunteer project participants read, and the questions they respond to, were developed in collaboration with focus groups and disability community organizations in order to make sure we’re collecting data that's helping researchers create datasets to more effectively train speech recognition technologies.

 When will I see the results of this project?

-How will the data generated by the Speech Accessibility Project be collected and stored?
+How is the data generated by the Speech Accessibility Project collected and stored?

-UIUC maintains a secure, private, and encrypted tool to store and access the Speech Accessibility Project’s research data.
-Participant data will be de-identified to protect each participant’s privacy and personal information.
+The University of Illinois maintains a secure, private and encrypted tool to store and access the Speech Accessibility Project’s research data.
+Participant data is be de-identified to protect each participant’s privacy and personal information.

 Yes.
 The goal for this project is to support a range of efforts to make voice recognition technology more useful for people with a diversity of speech patterns or disabilities.
-The de-identified data will be made available to researchers and developers, in keeping with UIUC’s data use agreement.
+The de-identified data is available to researchers and developers, in keeping with the university's data use agreement.